nestjs/docs.nestjs.com/content/middlewares.md

 #### Applying middleware

 There is no place for middleware in the `@Module()` decorator.
 Instead, we set them up using the `configure()` method of the module class.
 Modules that include middleware have to implement the `NestModule` interface.
-Let's set up the `LoggerMiddleware` at the `ApplicationModule` level.
+Let's set up the `LoggerMiddleware` at the `AppModule` level.

 ```typescript
 @@filename(app.module)